Wheelset

 -Tires or Tyres

 As I am always hunting for new, speaking cheap, tires, I've tried some Vittoria Rubino Pro's, the older, traditional Vittoria tires before the 'Graphene' aera.
 I've had bad experiences with the reviewed Vittoria CORSA G+ folding tires, but these older tires have been a a positive surpise, both in performance and reliability.
 I've put a 25mm (245g) on the front and a 28mm in the rear.
-On this BMC frame, the wider combination fitted which some space to spare while it rubbed on the rim brake bridge of my Fastrax racing bike.
+On this BMC frame, the wider Rubino Pro's 28mm tires fitted which some space to spare while it rubbed on the rim brake bridge of my Fastrax racing bike.

 In my experience, both Vittoria Rubino Pro's with the latex inner tubes are a very good combination.
 With higher pressure they run effortless like true racing tires but the additional profile beside the smooth central section make them good all-weather tires with comfort on bad roads.
 But, over 30 km/h they could become sketchy in fast corners.